eeshvardasikcm/eeshvardasikcm/README.md

 ## New with eeshvardasikcm Github

-Ubuntu is going to be necessary to install on my local pc for me to be able to work on open source C++ repositories.
-I have a strategy or two to try for installing Ubuntu on my Windows machine without any changes to hardware or boot.

-Windows building is not working for any of the C++ open source repoaitories that I have cloned.

-Unreal Engine has released an update as version 5.2.
-I will be updating soon.
-I will also be updating my Android Studio dependencies.
-It may be that I won't be able to install Ubuntu for a couple of months from now.
-It probably will be best to install the Ubuntu LTR to avoid major update downloads.

-My development schedule is busy enough with AyurProject.
-Tons of new C++ code has been written over the past few weeks.
-Focusing on Ayurveda right now is the most important and time consuming objective.

-### Resolving being mistreated by the Google Carbon Project

-I have tried to be silent about the way Google Carbon Project mistreated me while I was volunteering for them, but I have to defend myself.
-If I don't speak about how I feel mistreated, then people will be open to make assumptions and that's not going to work for me.

-I want to work at Google and other major companies in the furture.
-I am not going to give the details about the severe use of bad language that Google Carbon Project sent me.
-Instead, I want to explain how I am coming to resolve the issue of their apparent inability to behave like professional managers.

-In summary, I will just say that the Google Carbon Project leads went outside of their domain and attacked me for the person that I am by sending dangerous and hurtful messages to me concerning my life outside of the volunteer work that I was doing for Google.

 Google Carbon Project appears to have made extreme assumotions about my personal life, instead of reading the material that I actually